xinwenfu/GenCyber/Firewall/README.md

 ## Hands-on labs

+Find answers from the section of Windows Firewall.

 ### Hands-on 1 Enable Windows firewall
 - Enable Windows Firewall
 - Can you ping Windows VM from Kali VM now?